RomFishy/start/content/posts/asterisks-when-typing-password-linux.md

 `sudo EDITOR="nano" visudo`

-visudo is the editor used for editing the /etc/sudoers file.
+visudo is the editor used for editing the /etc/sudoers file, and we use the `EDITOR` env to use an easier editor instead of vim.

 Don't try to edit the file with just `sudo nano` because visudo is the only correct editor to use, because it makes a backup and is much more reliable and secure than just editing the file like you do normally.